afarrell20/MovieJunkie/README.md

 # Movie Junkie
     As avid movie watchers, we understand the importance of tracking your movie watching history.
 We decided that we needed a way to keep track of the movies we have and have not seen.
 This knowledge was not enough for us, however.
 There also needs to be a way to keep track of movie notes and our own personal reviews for movies that we have seen.
+We also wanted to be able to access movie reviews and reccomendations from imbd.

 ### Required Packages
     To install required packages: pip install -r requirements.txt

 ### To Run Movie Junkie
+    -Must be connected to wifi.
     Navigate to the main MovieJunkie directory (not movie_junkie)
 <br>
     Run: python (or python3) movie_junkie.py